 Named one of the country’s best grilled cheese sandwiches by Food & Wine, the bacon-and-Fontina sando is reason enough to visit EastBurn.
 The cozy fireside tables and quirky swinging chairs only add to the appeal.

 Perched atop the 15th floor of the Nines Hotel, the rooftop bar at Departure boasts panoramic views of downtown, including an aerial view of “Portland’s Living Room” (aka Pioneer Courthouse Square).
 Settle into the comfy outdoor couches and order Asian-inspired small plates prepared by Top Chef finalist Gregory Gourdet.
-Another happy hour favorite, Nel Centro features a mod courtyard with a black marble fire pit and an artsy “living wall” of lush greenery.

 On Deck Sports Bar and Grill claims the title of neighborhood’s largest outdoor patio, offering cool summer breezes and hi-def coverage of the day’s top athletic events.
 For more sophisticated pub grub, peruse a long list of Belgian beers, gourmet small plates like mussels and frites, and more than 150 whiskeys at North 45, whose tucked away brick- and tree-lined patio feels like it was transported from a town square in Brussels.